ICE: Integrated Chemical Environment

 - ToxCast Phase I, Phase II, and e1k.

 - Further development of data visualizations and query summaries for Search tool results (beta version).

 A training event organized by PCRM shortly after the ICE 3.6 update featured NICEATM developers demonstrating how to use ICE tools for data and assay exploration.
 Videos from the training are available on the PCRM website.

-- Hull et al. (Computational Toxicology II session) described how future versions of ICE will integrate variability in metabolic enzyme activity into physiologically based kinetic models.
+- Hull et al. (Human-Centered Biomedical Research session) describes how future versions of ICE will integrate variability in metabolic enzyme activity into physiologically based kinetic models.

 ICE Data and Curation

 ICE includes data from animal and non-animal tests that measure toxic effects described in chemical safety regulations.
 These effects include acute oral toxicity, skin and eye irritation, skin sensitization, and endocrine activity.
 ICE also contains curated HTS data from the EPA ToxCast program and the Tox21 consortium and physicochemical property data about chemicals including solubility, melting point, and molecular weight.

 Inclusion of data from Mansouri et al. 2018) means that ICE tools can utilize predictions of physicochemical and ADME properties and toxicity endpoints for thousands of chemicals lacking experimental data.
 ICE REST APIs, implemented in version 3.7 (July 2022), allow users to access ICE data more easily via database searches outside of the ICE graphical user interface environment.(